What is CISA?

 ISACA defines five CISA domains on which you will be examined:

-- Domain 1 - The Process of Auditing Information Systems (21% of exam)
+- Domain 1 – Information Systems Auditing Process (21% of exam)

-- Domain 3 – Information Systems Acquisition, Development and Imp.
-(18% of exam)
+- Domain 3 – Information Systems Acquisition, Development and Implementation (12% of exam)

-- Domain 4 – Information Systems Operations, Maintenance and Support (20% of exam)
+- Domain 4 – Information Systems Operations and Business Resilience (23% of exam)

-For more information, please see the official ISACA 'How to Become CISA Certified’ web page.
+Please see the official ISACA ‘Get CISA Certified’ web page for more information.

 "Any ISACA programme when followed through from study, to exams, to actual certification, provides greater recognition in the marketplace and influence at the executive level.
 It is not just about attending a course and passing the exam, it is about being able to demonstrate application of that knowledge and recognition of your work, management and educational experience."

 - Paula Kench, CISA Training Course participant

 The CPE policy for certified CISAs aims to keep them up to date on information systems audit, control and security.

 The policy is overseen by the CISA Certification Board, which sets the requirements for maintaining certification.
 These include paying annual maintenance fees and completing at least 20 hours of CPE every year, or 120 hours over 3 years.

 See the Maintain CISA Certification page on the ISACA website for further details.